Video of 2019 fatal stabbing shown during opening day of murder trial | CBC News

 Austin Simon, 39, died after he was stabbed near Shepherds of Good Hope on Halloween night

-As the Crown began to lay out its case, jurors were asked to watch a video showing a rain-slicked section of Murray Street in Ottawa's ByWard Market, and the attack that ended Austin Simon's life on Halloween night in 2019.
+As the Crown began to lay out its case, jurors were asked to watch a video showing a rain-slicked section of Murray Street in Ottawa's ByWard Market and the attack that ended Austin Simon's life on Halloween night 2019.

 Assistant Crown attorney Bailey Rudnick showed the video Tuesday ahead of outlining the evidence the Crown expects to call in the trial against Ignace Kayiranga and Brandon Longo.